rft0/meow/README.md

 ## Meow - The Purrfect Programming Language
-Meow is bytecode interpreter for meow.
+Meow is an esoteric language created for fun purposes and this repo contains bytecode interpreter for meow.

 ## Building
 ```